RakeshPrasad21/Rakesh-Prasad/MCP/kql.md

     "can impersonate as","affecting","runs on","routes traffic to",
     "can rdp","can admin to","has permission to","can execute code"
 )
-| project EdgeId, SourceNodeId, TargetNodeId;
+| project EdgeId, Src = SourceNodeId, Dst = TargetNodeId;
-// Step 2: Get nodes
+// Step 2: Nodes
 let Nodes = ExposureGraphNodes
 | project NodeId, NodeLabel, NodeName,
           exposureScore = tostring(NodeProperties.rawData.exposureScore),